 People with a dual focus on work and family are less stressed and more successful than those whose primary focus is on just work, or just family.
 Work/Life balance workshops teach the successful strategies these dual focused people use to achieve balance, and participants engage in related exercises to improve their own balance.
 This workshop is relevant to singles as well for as for those with spouses and children.

 The most successful researchers benefit from a robust network of real-world connections in a variety of arenas.
 Advantages include opportunities for fruitful collaboration, access to information, both social and instrumental support, and the ability to build a national and international reputation.
-Networking workshops support attendees to build connections with colleagues, mentors, sponsors, and funders.
-Leader Academic also creates fun, customized networking events for organizations and professional society meetings.
+For academics to whom networking comes easily, this workshop will provide additional tips and strategies, and for those who are “schmooze–adverse,” the workshop will identify methods to build connections in ways that suit one’s personality and style.

 I will design a fun, customized networking event for your organization or professional society meeting.
 Whether in industry or academia, networking is an essential component of professional success.
 However, being thrown into a room with a bunch of strangers and expected to interact is not everyone’s idea of a good time.
 This structured activity is comfortable for everyone, whether introverted or outgoing, since it allows participants to interact without the burden of figuring out what to discuss or when to end the conversation.
 Rena will also share networking tips that participants can try out following the facilitated program.